dauss75/gdc_snp/README.md

 Masked somatic mutation data for 33 cancer types are available which are processed by 4 somatic calling tools: [MuSE (MS)](http://www.biorxiv.org/content/early/2016/05/25/055467.abstract), [MuTect2 (MT)](https://www.nature.com/articles/nbt.2514), [VarScan2 (VS)](https://genome.cshlp.org/content/22/3/568.short), and [SomaticSniper (SS)](http://bioinformatics.oxfordjournals.org/content/28/3/311.short).
 The data is from whole genome sequencing (WGS).

-Below is the summary of sumatic mutation data from MT, in total of 8132 samples.
+Below is the summary of GDC somatic varinants data processed by MuTect2, in total of 8132 samples.

 | Label | Cancer Type  | # of features      | # of Samples     |
 | ------|------------- | -------------------|------------------|